PeterRobbinsWillowTree/littoraltracker/README.md

 - Each color can only exist once per unit
 - Markers persist between sessions
 - Visual representation of unit status
+- Each unit maintains its own independent marker state
+- Backup and restore marker configurations
+- Reset markers to default state

 ## Getting Started